June 10, 2009

 It had its Feng-Shui with me!

-Feng Shui, to me was a tooth-rubbingly New Age lifestyle badge until I caressed, picked up and swung about the twin towers last week.
+To me, Feng Shui was a tooth-rubbingly New Age lifestyle badge until I caressed, picked up and swung about the twin towers last week.
 Now I have an appreciation for the possibilities of architecture to imbue people with a sense of great power.
-When you cut out the mumbo-jumbo mystical talk, the key is the skill of appreciation.
+When you cut out the mumbo-jumbo mystical talk, the key to empowerment is the skill of appreciation.

-I thank Peter and the Petronas Twin Towers for their part in the breakthrough.
+I thank Peter and the Petronas Twin Towers for their part in my breakthrough.

-What I love about the Twin towers is, standing a little back, you can admire the serrated profile and faceted, reflective surfaces.
-The towers have weight to them; you can imagine hefting them with a firm, open grip, as the cornices tantalisingly bring points of pain-pleasure into the thin, sensitive flesh of your burning hot palm.
+What I love about the Twin towers is, standing a little back, I admire the serrated profile and faceted, reflective surfaces.
+The towers have weight to them; I can imagine hefting them with a firm, open grip, as the cornices tantalisingly bring points of pain-pleasure into the thin, sensitive flesh of my burning hot palm.
 (To get the feeling for yourself, squeeze a Lego brick tightly in one hand) A Tower, in my hands, is like a mighty steel and crystal sceptre, reminding me I have the capability to use massive force; devastating when wielded, inspiring when held aloft.

-As I type my fingers and palm mounds are prickling with sweat and fire; flesh-memories of the power at my disposal.
-I am fidgety with the anticipation of a separated lover.
-My heart quickens and whispers from that knowing place that I am a god of powerful love and destruction.
+As I type, my fingers and palm mounds are prickling with sweat and fire; flesh-memories of the power at my disposal.
+I am fidgety with anticipation like a separated lover.
+My heart quickens and whispers from "that knowing place" that I am a god of powerful love and destruction.
 If I choose.

 So Feng Shui did this to me?
 Well, in a way, yes.
-The Twin Towers, as my friend Peter the Skyscraper builder was telling me, was designed according to Feng Shui principles in order to optimise wealth and luck.
+The Twin Towers, as my friend Peter the Skyscraper builder was telling me, was designed, according to Feng Shui principles, in order to optimise wealth and luck.
 He told me how Feng Shui is the art of concentrating, channeling and storing Chi (Life Force, Ki, Prana, True Love - prevalent in Asiatic medicine and martial arts), through the careful attention to form, colour and positioning.
-By design, a Feng Shui creation is designed to inspire a sense of connectedness to something beyond our ohysical presence.
+By design, a Feng Shui creation is designed to inspire a sense of connection to something beyond our physical presence.

 So, KAZAM!
 There it strikes me.
-As a form, the external structure of this twin edifice is an object which brings a sense of strength and aliveness down my arms which extends down, beyond the physical extremity of my finger tips, to a place where I can exert optimal leverage or piercing accuracy at the flick of a thought.
+As a form, the external structure of this twin edifice is an object, which brings a sense of strength and aliveness down my arms, extending down, beyond the physical extremity of my finger tips, to a place where I can exert optimal leverage or piercing accuracy at the flick of a thought.
 This sensation is the kinesthetic expression of my vibrant power as a human being.
 And it is just like the feeling I had in my dojo days as an AiKiDo student, when my unbendable arms could deftly throw my partner (know as "Uke") without actually connecting physically.
-So, yes, my Chi, was in "flow mode" - Feng Shui worked.
+So, yes, my Chi was in "flow mode" - Feng Shui worked.

 And it has nothing to do with Feng Shui.
-The design priinciples just created a shorthand way for me to more easily get present in the moment, stop micro analyzing and stop micro worrying, thus releasing my inner courage and daring, and my sense of infinite power.
-The possibility is there in every moment of our day, Feng Shui or not.
+The design principles just created a shorthand way for me to more easily get present in the moment, stop micro analyzing and stop micro worrying, thus releasing my inner courage and daring, and my sense of infinite power.
+The possibility is there, in every moment of our day, Feng Shui or not.

-So try this now.
-Look over there - to where there is an object or a building that is tantalizingly tactile.
-With your imagination, reach out an arm, enclose it with your hand and give it a good, tight squeeze.
+So try this experiment: Look over there (yes, over there) - to where there is an object or a building that is tantalizingly tactile.
+With your imagination, reach out an arm, enclose the building with your hand and give it a good, tight squeeze.
 Feel the juiciness.
-Now notice the feeling that connects your physical body to the place where the object stands; see if you can imagine a shape or thread that connects the two.
+Now notice any feeling that connects your physical body to the place where the object stands; see if you can imagine a shape or thread that connects the two.
 Notice where it is anchored in you and where it passes through.

 That, my friends, is the expression of your power in this moment.
 See how far away you can get the feeling to travel.
 Notice the sensations in your body.